PiiDish/PiiDish/README.md

 - 👋 Hi, I’m Jason
 - 👀 I’m interested in ...
-Robotics, Machine learning and drones
+Robotics, Machine learning - Computer Vision
 <!--- 🌱 I’m currently learning ...
 Bachelor Degree Honours in Computer Science Majoring in Robotics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...